Nijgadh International Airport: Timeline

 In March 2015, Turkish Airlines Flight 726 skidded off a runway during a poor visibility approach to Kathmandu, and the airport was shut down for four days.
 A month later, an earthquake with a magnitude of 7.8 MW, followed by an aftershock of 7.3 MW hit central Nepal.
 The general manager of TIA, Birendra Prasad Shrestha said, "if we had an alternative international airport, it would have been easier in managing distribution of relief materials effectively".
-The subsequent events has allowed Nepal government to lobby for the airport.
+Following the subsequent events, the Nepali government has been enabled to advocate for the construction of the airport.

 In June 2015, the Government of Nepal authorized the Civil Aviation Authority of Nepal (CAAN) to commence land acquisition for construction of the airport.
 The following year, CAAN funded GEOCE Consultants (P) Ltd. from Nepal to prepare Environmental and Social Impact Assessment (ESIA).
 The ESIA of Nijgadh Airport was submitted in March 2018.
 The ESIA report estimated the cost of the entire project to be US$6.7 billion.
 In May 2018, the Ministry of Forests and Environment approved the Environmental Impact Assessment (EIA).

 On 6 December 2019, the Supreme Court of Nepal halted the construction of airport after a group of lawyers filed a public interest litigation (PIL) citing the improper preparation of EIA.
+Despite the court ruling, Investment Board of Nepal proceeded with the airport project and invited bidders to submit proposals, clarifying that the court order only prohibited tree cutting and not all work.
+Zurich Airport International AG was selected as the sole company for a public-private partnership in the airport's construction, but after requesting a time extension due to the court order, the company did not provide any further official communication.

+In 2021, the Civil Aviation Authority of Nepal (CAAN) allocated Rs.
+300 million to revise the master plan for the Nijgadh airport project.
+However, on March 26, 2022, a final court verdict nullified all government decisions regarding the airport's construction.
+As of June 2022, the government's expenditure on the project has surpassed Rs.
+2 billion.

 Master Plan

 The Environmental and Social Impact Assessment outlines the construction of the project in two phases.
 A 3600x45 meter double runway facility with a 3600x23 meter parallel taxiway and 22 aircraft stands to accommodate 6.7 million passengers per year at an 81,000 sq. meter terminal building will be constructed at an estimated cost of US$1.172 billion in the first phase of the development.
-The ultimate plan is to build a 720,000 sq. meter international terminal handling 60 million passengers per year, 174 parking bays capable of accommodating Airbus A380, and two parallel 3600 meter runways.
+The ultimate plan is to build a 720,000 sq. meter international terminal handling 60 million passengers per year, 174 parking bays capable of accommodating Airbus A380, and two parallel 4000 meter runways.